 INFORMATION THERE IS NEVER WE HAVE ENOUGH

 We have consistently managed the entire project ORBIT methodology 160+.
-In the case of infrastructure change, it includes in particular a detailed analysis of the applications, their operation and support options.
+In the case of infrastructure transformation, it includes in particular a detailed analysis of applications, how they are operated and support options.

-Through discussions with application owners and administrators, we collected technical, licensing and financial data on the units measured.
+Through discussions with application owners and administrators, we collected technical, licensing and financial data on the metered units.
 At the same time, during series of workshops discussed the current and future architecture of NTWDC with O2 specialists.
 And after half a year we had enough...
-We mean data and information.
+We meant data and information.

 CHALLENGES FOR ORBIT